blimmer/maximize-your-output-talk/slides.md

 - Set attainable, realistic goals
 - Don't try all of this at the outset
-- Don't beat yourself up for not being productive enough
+- Don't beat yourself up for not being "productive 100% of the time"

 ---